AiPrise

 Unlike KYC processes that focus on individual verification, KYB workflows must navigate additional layers of complexity.
 They need to verify corporate structures, identify ultimate beneficial owners (UBOs), assess business legitimacy, and monitor for changes in ownership or risk status over time.

-Strong Know Your Business (KYB) workflows are essential because they serve as your primary defense against major risks like regulatory fines, fraud, and reputational harm.
+Strong KYC and KYB workflows are essential because they serve as your primary defense against major risks like regulatory fines, fraud, and reputational harm.
 These workflows don't just help you comply with rules; they also create strategic advantages, as mentioned below:

 Regulatory Compliance Protection

-According to recent data, GDPR violations alone resulted in €1.2 billion in fines during 2024, bringing the total to €5.88 billion since 2018.
+According to recent data, GDPR violations alone resulted in fines totaling €1.2 billion in 2024, bringing the total to €5.88 billion since 2018.
 Inadequate KYB processes expose organizations to similar regulatory risks across multiple jurisdictions.

 Fraud Prevention and Risk Mitigation